 Apply for a Health Card – Nova Scotia Medical Service Insurance (MSI)

 You will need a Nova Scotia Health Card to get free medical and hospital services in Nova Scotia.
 You must show your health card whenever you see a doctor or go to the hospital.
 To apply for a health card visit the Government of Nova Scotia website.

 To apply for a job in Nova Scotia or receive government benefits you will need a Canadian Social Insurance Number (SIN).
 Everyone who works in Canada, including Canadian citizens, must have a SIN.

 To apply for a SIN you must provide the true/original document proving your identity and status in Canada.
 All documents must be in either English or French.

 You can pick up an application form at your local Service Canada office, or download one from the Service Canada website.

-NOTE: When you submit your application, ask for a receipt or temporary card.
-With this you can apply for jobs while you wait for your official SIN card.
-You will receive your card 4-6 weeks after you apply.
-Your first SIN card is free.
+NOTE: When you submit your application, ask for a receipt.
+With this you can apply for jobs while you wait for your official SIN.
+You will receive a letter with your SIN by mail within 20 business days from the date the application is received.